 Anyway, Sleep Support is superior to other over the counter sleep aids for six specific reasons:

-Sleep Support was formulated with the help of a doctor who understands that less is more when it comes to melatonin and phenibut.
-These compounds can be very helpful, but too much of either is not a good thing.
-It does not contain enough melatonin to overwhelm your natural cycle, nor enough phenibut to cause dependence.
+Sleep Support was formulated with the help of a doctor who understands that less is more when it comes to melatonin.
+This compound can be very helpful, but too much is not a good thing.
+It does not contain enough melatonin to overwhelm your natural cycle.

 Here is the full list of the ingredients contained in Sleep Support: